DjangoForAll/Django-Course/Level_4/5_Views_in_Django/Script/Readme.md

 Lets import the HTTPResponse class from the `django.http` module. we'll return an empty instance of the HTTPResponse class for now.
 We can see that our error has disappeared and now we have an empty page.
 The HTTPResponse class accepts an optional argument called `status`, this is the status code that will be returned to the client.
 We can quickly try that with 404 and see that it works, Now, Lets add some content to the response.

-The response should be the first argument or we can use the keyword argument `content` to set the content of the response. we can write any html code here. lets test it our with a simple html tag. and Voila! we have our first working Django route!
+The response should be the first argument or we can use the keyword argument `content` to set the content of the response. we can write any html code here.
+Lets test it with a simple html tag. and Voila! we have our first working Django route!

 Creating html pages in python is a bit of a challenge, In the next chapter we'll see better ways to solve this